-What is Elon Musk's Starship?
+Starship gets FAA approval - but what exactly is Elon Musk's space vehicle?

 When the upper stage separates in space, Super Heavy flips over while falling back towards Earth.

 As it descends, Super Heavy will deploy steel structures called "grid fins", shaped a bit like potato waffles, from the sides of the booster.
-These will help steer the rocket stage back towards its launch pad so it can land and be flown again.
+These will help steer the rocket stage back towards its launch pad so it can be flown again.

-Previously, SpaceX had wanted to ignite Super Heavy's Raptor engines to guide it down to a precision landing on six steel legs.
-SpaceX does something similar with the first stages of its Falcon 9 rockets, landing them safely on landing pads and drone ships after a launch.

-But Mr Musk recently tweeted to say that this thinking had changed.
-SpaceX now plans to catch the falling booster using an arm on the launch tower.
+SpaceX has an ambitious plan to then catch the falling booster using its launch tower.

-This is the structure that provides engineers and crew members with access to the spacecraft and rocket while they are sitting on the pad before launch.
-How exactly this "catch mechanism" will work, however, remains to be seen.
+This tower provides engineers and crew members with access to the spacecraft and rocket while they are sitting on the pad before launch.

+A pair of steel arms will extend out from the launch tower.
+The grid fins will then take the load as the spent booster falls onto these arms.
+The tower has been dubbed "Mechazilla" because of its resemblance to a creature from the Godzilla movies.

-Meanwhile, the Starship upper stage could be inserted into a "parking orbit" after separation, allowing it to be re-fuelled.
+Meanwhile, the Starship upper stage could be inserted into a "parking orbit" after separation, allowing it to be re-filled with propellant.

-"If you just fly [Starship] to orbit and don't do any refilling, it's pretty good — you'll get 150 tonnes to low-Earth orbit, and have no fuel to go anywhere else," Musk explained during a conference keynote speech in 2017.
+"If you just fly [Starship] to orbit and don't do any refilling, it's pretty good — you'll get 150 tonnes to low-Earth orbit, and have no fuel to go anywhere else," Musk explained in 2017.

 "If you send up tankers and re-fill in orbit, you could re-fill the tanks up all the way to the top, and get 150 tonnes [of payload] all the way to Mars."

-To re-fuel, the spacecraft would dock, or mate, with another Starship - already circling the Earth - that acts solely as a propellant depot.
+To re-fuel, the spacecraft would dock with another Starship - already circling the Earth - that acts solely as a propellant depot.

-"The two ships would actually mate at the rear section.
-They would use the same mating interface that they use to connect to the booster on lift-off," Musk said in 2017.

-"To transfer propellant it becomes very simple: You use control thrusters to accelerate in the direction that you want to empty."

 What will Starship be used for?